teokigi/W12D4-HighestCard/README.md

 ## Summary

 Group Lab, building a card game, that takes a deck of cards, gives 1 card to each player then highest card wielder wins.
+With a focus on the use of Enums